 Preventative vaccinations are available.
 However, protecting your puppy from kennel cough is complicated by the fact that many different infectious agents may be involved.

-Some vaccinations are given by injection, while others are given as drops in the nose to stimulate a local immunity in the nasal passages.
-Local immunity is relatively short-lived and may only protect the dog for six months or so.
+Some vaccinations are given by injection, while others are given as drops in the nose to stimulate what's known as a "local immunity" in the nasal passages.
+Local immunity is relatively short-lived, however, and may only protect the dog for six months or so.

-Dogs at high risk may benefit from annual or oftener vaccinations.
-These vaccinations may be given alone or in combination, and are often recommended when you anticipate your puppy will be placed at risk for exposure, such as boarding at a kennel over travel trips away from home, or during the Christmas holidays.
-Take steps now to prevent the “achoo” in your Peke-apoo.
+Dogs at high risk may benefit from annual (or more frequent) vaccinations.
+These vaccinations may be given alone or in combination, and are often recommended when you anticipate your puppy will be placed at risk for exposure, such as boarding at a kennel over travel trips away from home, or during the holidays.